 BCAAs also provide some benefits, including:

-- Increased muscle growth
+• increased muscle growth

-- Decreased muscle soreness
+• decreased muscle soreness

-- Reduced exercise fatigue
+• reduced exercise fatigue

 As BCAAs can be extracted from plants, it’s safe to assume that the BCAA content in Reign is vegan in nature, but we only have the company’s word on that.

-So if you’re an ethical vegan who’s still unsure or skeptical of the source of Reign’s BCAAs, then it might be best to do a bit more research before committing to drinking Reign.
+If you’re an ethical vegan who’s still unsure or skeptical of the source of Reign’s BCAAs, then it might be best to do a bit more research before committing to drinking Reign.

-For vegans who are in it for the health benefits, BCAAs are the same no matter the source, so it’s not that big of an issue from a nutrition standpoint.
+For vegans who are in it for health benefits, BCAAs are the same no matter the source, so it’s not that big of an issue from a nutrition standpoint.

 Other Ingredients